What is the Cost of Your Personal Injury Services?

 For this reason, many injury victims are hesitant to work with a personal injury attorney, as they are concerned about the added cost of their services.

-However, the good news is that the personal injury attorneys of Fredson and Statmore operate on a contingency fee basis.
+However, the good news is that the personal injury attorneys of Fredson Statmore Bitterman operate on a contingency fee basis.
 This means that we cover all of the expenses associated with your personal injury claim, including the expense of our legal representation, and only take payment for those expenses upon securing you a recovery.
 No recovery, no expense to you.

 This allows for injury victims to obtain the experienced legal representation often necessary to securing the financial compensation they need and deserve, even when those injuries leave their finances in a state of disarray.